A dog owner’s blog that talks about Living with a Dog in densely-populated Singapore.

 What’s the ONE MESSAGE that you hope people take away from your blog?

 If you adopt/bought a dog, you have the responsibility to socialise the dog positively, to train him/her, to spend time with him/her and to stick around for the long term.
 We hope people don’t adopt or buy just to give up or rehome the dog.

 More about our dog Donna

-Donna is a sweet black and tan mongrel weighing in at about 15kg.
+Donna is a sweet black and tan mongrel weighing in at about 14kg.
 We adopted her at age four.
-She was previously adopted, abused and returned to the shelter where she was born.
+She was previously adopted, not treated well and returned to the shelter where she was born.
 For more about Donna, read 20 facts about Donna.